osism/documentation/source/deployment/services/ceph.rst

 Preparations
 ============

-Before the deployment make sure that NTP really works.
+Prior to the deployment make sure NTP works correctly.
 In case of problems https://chrony.tuxfamily.org/faq.html#_computer_is_not_synchronising is a good entry point.

+Execute the following commands to verify NTP is using the configured ntp servers.

 .. code-block:: console